 And, so far at least, I'm doing a great job of actually putting things away each night before I finish up!

 I feel so good about how my desk looks; with this organizer it is never a mess!
 The warmth it brings to my (thrifted!) desk, and my better posture due to a higher monitor are just extra bonuses!
 And given that I put this organizer together in under 3 hours means it was totally worth the $15 I spent on the board.
 I consider this project a major win!
 What do you think?
-If you loved it, make sure you save it to Pinterest below!
+If you loved it, make sure you download the free printable plans, as well as save it to Pinterest below!